 Pursuant to 23 C.F.R.
-Part 774, coordination with the Town of Chapel Hill, the official with jurisdiction over this property, has been ongoing to identify the long term and short effects on Little Creek Trail.
+Part 774, coordination with the Town of Chapel Hill, the official with jurisdiction over this property, has been conducted to identify the long term and short effects on Little Creek Trail.
+The results of this coordination are reflected in this evaluation.